lanouvelleecole/MaslowEditor/README.md

 ## The Keybindings (More will come soon, stay tuned soldiers !)

+### CTRL + SHIFT + I

+Allows you to add the currenly highlighted string (MUST BE A STRING WITH IT'S QUOTES !!!!!) to the latest string repository specified during the last use of the ```npx maslow add-string``` command.

 ### CTRL + SHIFT + M

 Allows you to move the files specified by the highlighted imports.